-The month of May in Hong Kong kicks off an array of colorful festivities and traditions...including Buddha bathing ceremonies, colorful parades and dragon dances, the one-of-a-kind bun-scrambling contest at the Cheung Chau Bun Festival and fantastic dragon boat racing action in anticipation of the annual dragon boat festival.
+The month of May in Hong Kong kicks off an array of colorful festivities and traditions including a revelry of water parades in honour of Tin Hau, Buddha bathing ceremonies, colorful parades and dragon dances, and the one-of-a-kind bun-scrambling contest at the Cheung Chau Bun Festival...

-Please pay attention to latest health advisories and the ongoing Coronavirus situation in Hong Kong as it may cause last minute cancellations or changes to the events.
+Please pay attention to latest health advisories for any potential precautions enacted as it may cause last minute cancellations or changes to the events.
 Always check the organisers' websites before heading out to any event.

 May 1st is Labor Day, a public holiday.

 May also sees the start of our infamous typhoon season.
 Hong Kong deals with typhoons every year, don't be alarmed, just aware and if a warning is issued, take the precautions outlined here and stay safe.

 Here is a guide to this month's most popular happenings and where and when to